Killing of Oscar Grant: Sentencing

-Mehserle was originally scheduled to be sentenced on August 6, 2010.
-Sentencing was rescheduled for November 5 at the defense's request.
+Mehserle was originally scheduled to be sentenced on August 6, 2010 but sentencing was rescheduled for November 5 at the defense's request.

 On November 5, 2010, Mehserle was sentenced to two years with double credit for time already served, reducing his term by 292 days for the 146 days he has already spent in jail.
 The judge overturned the gun enhancement, which could have added an additional 3 to 10 years to the sentence.
 He was released from prison at 12:01 a.m. on June 13, 2011.